Hamiltonian analysis for linearly acceleration-dependent Lagrangians: Introduction

-In this paper we review the Ostrogradski-Hamilton framework for the so-called {\it Lagrangians linear affine in acceleration}, that is, Lagrangians with a linear dependence on accelerations~\cite{hojman1,hojman2,hojman3, Foster,udriste,barker,tesser,popescu1,popescu2}.
-We have opted to keep all the variables in the enlarged phase space in order to construct a natural Dirac algorithm to determine the physical constrained surface where dynamics will take place.
+As mentioned before, in this paper we review the OH framework for Lagrangians with a linear dependence on the accelerations for which the Hessian vanishes identically~\cite{hojman1,hojman2,hojman3,Foster,udriste,barker,tesser,popescu1,popescu2}.
+Even though for this kind of Lagrangians one may find, under certain conditions, an equivalent Lagrangian where the acceleration terms go into a surface term, in this work we have opted to keep all the variables in the enlarged phase space in order to construct a natural Dirac algorithm to determine the physical constrained surface where dynamics will take place.
+Our motivation is thus to avoid the potential emergence of deviations in the Hamiltonian formalism induced by discarding surface terms associated to the general covariance of the system, as discussed for example in~\cite{Pirani}.
 In our opinion, this is an issue that has been overlooked in many contributions.
-Additionally, we study the relation between this approach and Dirac's one for first-order theories.
-We find that this constrained Ostrogradski-Hamilton structure may be inferred from the associated Euler-Lagrange equations of motion.
-This approach has been of particular relevance for the analysis of the canonical formalism for certain brane models~\cite{ostro-prd,membrane,mgbg,ccmr} (see also~\cite{Paul,PaulRT} for a comparison with a different method), bringing back into life the old idea that considers General Relativity as a second-order field theory~\cite{Dutt}.
+In this sense, our study contributes to elucidate the relationship of the constraint analysis between the formalism for systems with boundary terms and Dirac's for first-order theories.
+We find that this constrained OH structure may be completely inferred from the associated Euler-Lagrange equations of motion.
+The approach considered here has been of particular relevance for the analysis of the canonical formalism for singular systems for which the Hamiltonian does not result in a quadratic expression of the dynamical momenta involved.
+Indeed, this is the case for certain brane models encountered either in the minisuperspace cosmological context or within Dirac's model of the electron as a charged membrane~\cite{ostro-prd,membrane,mgbg,ccmr}.
+Similar interpretations, as the ones carried out for the brane models, bring back into life the old idea that considers General Relativity as a second-order field theory~\cite{Dutt,Ghalati}.
+For a comparison, we encourage the reader to see the treatment of the Regge-Teitelboim model for General Relativity \`a la string either within the Hamiltonian formalism of an enlarged phase space established in~\cite{Paul,PaulRT}, or from the geometrical viewpoint related to tangent forms developed in~\cite{popescu1,popescu2}.